rkv0id/podcas/podcas/README.md

 for title, author, itunes_id, rating, similarity_score in episode_results:
     print(f"Podcast: {podcast_title}, Author: {author}, iTunes ID: {itunes_id}, Rating: {rating}, Score: {similarity_score}")
 ```

+## Configuration and Models
+`podcas` uses pre-trained models for embeddings, summarization, and sentiment analysis.
+The default models are:
+- Embedding Model: `sentence-transformers/distilbert-multilingual-nli-stsb-quora-ranking`
+- Sentiment Model: `cardiffnlp/twitter-xlm-roberta-base-sentiment-multilingual`
+- Summarization Model: `google/pegasus-xsum`

+You can specify different models through the `.using()` method according to your needs.

+## Device Support
+`podcas` automatically selects the best available device:
+- CUDA: For NVIDIA GPUs.
+- MPS: For Apple M/x GPUs.
+- CPU: When no GPU is available.

+## Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue on GitHub to suggest improvements, report bugs, or propose new features.

+## Contact
+For questions or support, please contact ramy.kader.rk@gmail.com or open an issue on GitHub.